-CABE is implementing the ReSAHMaP project which is about enhancing the capacity of pastoral communities to participate in policy processes for Food Security in Pastoralist Areas of East Africa.
-This project has been funded by the Open Society Initiative for East Africa (OSIEA) and focuses on supporting learning by interaction to strengthen livestock policy and practice in Turkana County, in Kenya.
-The project’s aim is to enhance the capacity of pastoral communities to influence decision making with respect to climate change, animal health, livestock markets and policy for improved livelihoods and food security.
-The objectives of this project are to:
+CABE sucessfully implemented the ReSAHMaP project which was about enhancing the capacity of pastoral communities to participate in policy processes for Food Security in Pastoralist Areas of East Africa.
+This project was funded by the Open Society Initiative for East Africa (OSIEA) and focused on supporting learning by interaction to strengthen livestock policy and practice in Turkana County, in Kenya.
+The project’s aim was to enhance the capacity of pastoral communities to influence decision making with respect to climate change, animal health, livestock markets and policy for improved livelihoods and food security.
+The objectives of this project were to:

 - Build the capacity of pastoral communities on animal health, trade and policy, by engaging a local capacity building field assistant;

 - Document existing climate-smart pastoral practices, innovations in disease surveillance and management and innovative livestock marketing and trading initiatives to facilitate learning, and to inform policy and practice;